ToniKroosome/LocalReviewReal/README.md

 ## Buying Credits

 Use the **Buy Credits** button in the header to open the payment page.
-Select Stripe or PayPal and follow the prompts to complete payment.
+Select QR code, Stripe, or PayPal and follow the prompts to complete payment.
+The QR option generates a PromptPay code for manual payment.

 ## Running the Stripe demo server